rust-bakery/nom/README.md

 - **ConsumerDone** indicates the parser is done, no more data should be fed.
 The `end()` method will be called
 - **ConsumerError(error)** indicates there has been an error.
 The parser will stop

-To use your `Consumer`, you need to pass a `Producer` instance to the `run()` method, and it will aotumatically handle buffering and seeking according to what the `consume()` method returns.
+To use your `Consumer`, you need to pass a `Producer` instance to the `run()` method, and it will automatically handle buffering and seeking according to what the `consume()` method returns.
 Examples:

 - if it got 100 bytes from the producer and `consume()` returned `Await(20, 50)`, it will directly give data from the internal buffer.
 - if it got 100 bytes from the producer and `consume()` returned `Await(50, 80)`, it will keep the remaining 50 bytes of the input, and call the producer multiple times until it gets 30 bytes or more of data